-In Maryland, the vaccination rollout statewide is now in Phase 1c, which includes residents 65 and older, as well as teachers and other front-line essential workers, such as grocery store workers.
-However, many local health departments — including Montgomery County, the state’s most populous — are still prioritizing shots only for those 75 and older in Phase 1b.
+In Maryland, the vaccination rollout statewide is now in Phase 2a, which includes residents 60 and older, as well as teachers and other front-line essential workers.

-You can see the full list of people in Maryland’s Phase 1c on the state’s coronavirus website.
+You can see the full list of people in Maryland’s Phase 2a on the state’s coronavirus website.
 However, remember, your local health department may only be prioritizing certain groups.

 Maryland has a COVID-19 vaccine locator and map you can use to find a site near you.
 These sites include clinics run by local health departments, as well as sites run by hospital and retail pharmacies, such as Giant and Safeway.
 Be warned, however, that most sites are being hit with heavy demand and you might not be able to find an open appointment right away.

-The state is also planning six mass vaccination sites across Maryland.
+The state is also planning 12 mass vaccination sites across Maryland.
+Six sites are already open.
+You can pre-register online for an appointment at one of the sites.
 In the D.C. area, there is mass-vaccine site already up and running at Six Flags in Prince George’s County.
-Appointments are required and can be made online.
-Again, there is extremely limited availability.
+Another mass vaccination site is set for the Germantown campus of Montgomery College in Montgomery County.